★★★★.5 out of ★★★★★

 Looking back at Christine nearly 40 years later it’s easy to get caught up in a jaundiced view of this horror classic.
 It’s mostly, save for a well timed bit at the end of the film, void of jump scares and instead relies on the transformational and maniacal shift in uber-nerd Arnie.
-In much the same way the Dr. Frankenstein concocts his monster and also goes through a significant life change, so does Arnie.
+In much the same way that Dr. Frankenstein concocts his monster and also goes through a significant life change, so does Arnie.
 The difference of course is that Arnie takes on the coolest of the cool persona, whereas Dr. Frankenstein just goes stark raving mad.
 But the idea is the same — obsessing over the idea of bringing the inanimate back to life.
 We’re not saying King ripped-off Shelley, but the fundamental underpinnings are awfully similar.

 By all accounts, Christine was a big budget Hollywood production.
 Carpenter was at the top of his game.
 Halloween, The Fog, Escape from New York, and The Thing.
 All back-to-back-to-back.
 And all leading to auto terror — Christine.
 Producer Richard Korbitz, involved with the made-for-TV miniseries Salem’s Lot, was hot on the idea of Carpenter helming something King-related, but as the early 1980s hotness, he was unavailable.
 When Christine became available as a property, Carpenter was intrigued, but ultimately didn’t think there were many scares to be had.

 Arguably, Carpenter was right.
 The scares, like many of Kings books and projects, don’t come from chainsaws, ghosts, and gore, they come from an uneasy look at one’s own psychological constitution and the defects that we all face.
 Carpenter, thanks to an unassailable cast, is able to connect audiences will a credible and convincing teenage experience.

 Parental clashes, uncertainty about the feminine character from the male perspective (including an early performance by Kelly Preston) bullies, and the need for status all play out in a harmonious way.
 Sadly, while both Keith Gordon and John Stockwell stuck with the film industry, neither stuck too closely to the horror genre.